A clash broke out between former rebel fighters and a group of militants, east of camp Sortony in Kabkabiya, on Saturday.

-One of the camp residents said that the people then requested El Sadig El Fakkah to come to their aid, a former rebel movement which signed an internal peace agreement with the Sudanese government.
+One of the camp residents said that the people then requested El Sadig El Fakka to come to their aid.
+He is the leader of a breakaway rebel group which signed a peace agreement with the Sudanese government.

-El Fakkah's troops stationed themselves southwest of Sortony on Saturday afternoon and clashed with the militant group, forcing them to leave the farms.
-One man was wounded and another of El Fakkah's force went missing during the fighting.
+El Fakka's troops moved to the area southwest of Sortony on Saturday afternoon and clashed with the militant group, forcing them to leave the farms.
+One former rebel was wounded and another went missing during the fighting.
 There are no details yet about the other party.

-According to the UN, their number has reduced to 21,500 people who are registered and currently reside at the site.
+According to the UN, the number of displaced living in Sortony decreased to 21,500 people who are registered and currently reside at the site.